pnnl/ML4AlgComb/symmetric_group_character/README.md

 X = load_datasets.get_dataset('symmetric_group_char', n=22, folder = folder)
 ```

-We provide files for $n = 4, 5, 6$.
-These can be found [here](https://drive.google.com/file/d/15AHAn9NnC7crzG_8BnaH3pp1aOGUUniV/view?usp=sharing).
 In all cases the characters are heavily concentrated around 0 with very long tails.
 This likely contributes to the difficulty of the task and could be overcome with some simple pre- and post-processing.
 We have not chosen to do this in our baselines.

 ### Characters of $S_{18}$